rjferguson21/big-bang/docs/developer/ci-workflow.md

 The following is meant to serve as an overview of the pipeline stages required to get a commit merged.
 There are both package pipelines and bigbang pipelines

 ### Generic Package Pipeline Stages

-This pipeline is triggered by:
+This pipeline to triggered by following for individual bigbang packages:
 - merge request events
 - manual tag events
 - commits to default branch